Mike Wallace Is Here: Production

 Director Avi Belkin told From the Grapevine: "I had this idea.
 I wanted to do a Mike Wallace interview with Mike Wallace.
 But Mike was obviously dead, so I had an idea of doing this through the archives".
 He approached CBS News, producer of 60 Minutes, which provided Belkin with more than 1,400 hours of archival footage, including "never-before-seen footage of Wallace prepping for interviews, chatting with colleagues and pontificating about his life's work".
 This was the first time CBS News had allowed someone to use their 60 Minutes archival footage.
 Belkin spent several months watching Wallace's interviews, writing down the ideas he had, and then spent about a year editing the film alongside Billy McMillin and his team.

 Belkin said he did not plan to explore Wallace's personal life.
 He explained:

+I knew the surface-level stuff about Mike.
+Meaning, he was this legendary newsman and tough interviewer.
+But that's it.
+So I really didn't expect to see so much depth to his personality.
+The fact that he was prone to depression.
+The fact that he was so insecure.
+That he lost his son in a tragic accident in Greece.
+That he tried to commit suicide.
+All of those things were amazing to discover.
+But it also made his character so much more compelling because you saw him overcome those difficulties in his life.